 Bonus Download – Growth Mindset Reading Passages

 Love these ideas for 30-second conversation starters?
-Extend the activity with this free download of Growth Mindset Reading Passages.
+Try our Growth Mindset Reading Passages too!
 Each passage gives a social scenario that students can relate to.
 At the end of each scenario, the student is given a question or two that ties in with the lesson in the passage.
 Students will read, reflect, and respond to the story.
 Growth Mindset passages encourage students to do their best, believe in themselves, accept challenges and know that mistakes are an opportunity to learn.